smartsakthi/smartsakthi/README.md

 ---

-### ⚡ Fun Fact
+⚡ Fun Fact
-I believe design and code together make magic happen! 🚀
+I thrive at the intersection of design and infrastructure — from crafting clean UIs to managing complex systems behind the scenes! 🛠️🎨

 ---